 Collaborative consumption in fashion – By the implementation of the fast fashion strategy, consumers’ shopping patterns have changed into buying cheaper garments.
 Also, fashion buyers tend to spend more often to keep up with the fast-changing fashion trends.
 Recent reports suggest that the amount of disposed textiles is fast-increasing across the world, causing massive environmental, social, and economic mishaps.

 As there is an urgent need for new strategies to reduce both, used and unused textile and fabrics waste, the reduction of disposed textiles has become one of the greatest environmental and economic opportunities within the fashion industry.

-In this context, some startups have created online marketplaces aimed at collaborative fashion consumers, which could have the power to change the fashion industry.
+Built on this notion, a growing number of startups have started to provide online marketplaces.
 One successful example is Mercari, a startup that has launched a smartphone app available in both, the App Store and Google Play which allows its users to buy and sell unwanted fashion items in a simple, quick and secure way.

 Vinted, Thredup, Poshmark, Etsy, and Refashioner are just a few successful contributors to this new movement, showing that collaborative fashion markets are developing fast.
 In this regard, a growing number of experts insist that this is the way forward to create a sustainable fashion industry.